-This course builds on the programming skills acquired in CMP 105 and CMP 110, introducing Visual Basic and Visual Basic Script.
-Students learn how these tools are used to develop Hypertext Markup Language (HTML), Scripts and Active Server Pages.
+This course builds on the skills acquired in CMP 105, introducing Visual Basic.net and ASP.net.
+Students learn how these tools are used to develop hypertext markup language (HTML), scripts, Active Server Pages (ASP) and other applications.
 Two lecture hours and two laboratory hours per week.
+Prerequisite: CMP 105 or permission of the department head.
 Corequisite: CMP 220 or permission of the department head.
 Laboratory fee: \$10.
 Usually offered in the fall.